kesyog/crossword/README.md

 Caveats:

-* Puzzles are currently plotted against the date they were released.
-This is accurate for puzzles during my current streak (i.e. after August 2017), but I did return to some older puzzles that I couldn't initially solve, which would skew the early data a bit.
-The NYT does store the timestamp when a puzzle is solved, so you could use that to discard those data points.
 * I didn't count any puzzles that I didn't finish or that I used the "check" or "reveal" assists on, so there's some survivorship bias.
-Again, this only affects the early data.
+Again, this only affects the early data, as I've since stopped using those features.
+* I generally solve puzzles on my phone, but every now and then I'll solve them on my computer, which shaves some time off.
+This is just another source of noise.

 ## Scraping the data